 - The second aimed at volunteer teachers: 'Teaching professional intercultural communicative competence’.

 The toolkit will be designed in such a way, that it can be adapted to target groups in any EU country.

 Site and social media

-The project Critical Skills for Life and Work has its own website:
+The project Critical Skills for Life and Work has its own website and publishes newsletters:

 In addition Critical Skills is active on social media: